lrgresearch/oldwebsite/research.md

 * Investigation of hybrid GaN/ZnO heterostructures
 * Band engineering; device design and modeling

+# Next in LRG
+With the COVID-19 pandemic, our lives change invariably.
+As scientists and faculty members of a Gazi University, we have already changed to many things in our education system.
+With addition of our past experiences involving long term experimental system shutdowns, constructions and similar unpredictable problems we adapted and improved ourselves how to work and what to work.

+In the next few years, we want to continue our studies with a hybrid abroach in "every sense".

+1. **Hybrid working as type**: Beginning with the first days of our group we are studying both experimental and calculational subjects.
+All our projects included both parts of these study types.
+We would like to extend our studies in this sense.
+2. **Hybrid working as place**: With the pandemic we are now can work locally or remotely.
+We can provide experimental or calculational subjects to our students with thinking possibility to attend laboratory or not.
+3. **Hybrid working as subject**: Most of our subjects involving hybrid material systems to study.
+For example: We are interested in 2DEG populations in ZnO/GaN based *hybrid* heterostructures.
+We are also interested in GaN HEMT / Diamond NV center *hybrid* devices for 2DEG mapping.
+And list can be go up like this.
+The interactions between two material systems are giving many new possibilities and these possibilities make these subjects attractive.

 # Projects
 ### Investigation of Growth Behaviors and 2DEG Properties of of MgZnO/ZnO Heterostructures grown by USPECVD Method